 Those students who have a current EHCP are welcome to attend the academy.
 If your child falls into this category please contact Ms Lane (firstname.lastname@example.org) who will make arrangements to ensure their specific needs are met on their return.

 All staff attending on site from outside our school will complete an induction to ensure they are aware of safeguarding risks and know how to act if they have concerns.

 Safeguarding partners’ advice

 We continue to work closely with our three safeguarding partners, and we will ensure this annex is consistent with their advice.
 This will include expectations for supporting children with education, health and care (EHC) plans, the local authority designated officer and children’s social care, reporting mechanisms, referral thresholds and children in need.

 Roles and responsibilities

 The roles and responsibilities for safeguarding in our school remain in line with our Safeguarding and Child Protection Policy.

-If possible, our DSL and at least one deputy DSL will be available on site during the school day.
+If possible, our DSL and at least one deputy DSL or a member of the Safe team will be available on site during the school day.
 Where this is not possible, we will:

 - have a trained DSL or deputy DSL available by phone and/or online video; or